 Unconscious Processes in Psychodynamic Therapy

-Psychodynamic therapy explores the unconscious aspects of a person’s thoughts, feelings, and behaviors.
+Psychodynamic treatment explores the unconscious aspects of a person’s thoughts, feelings, and behaviors.
 It assumes that many psychological issues and conflicts originate in the unconscious mind.
 Issues may get stuck there, out of awareness, but still affect your mood and thoughts, and uncovering these motivations can be key to feeling more content.

 The Role of the Past in Psychodynamic Therapy